 The top 5 things Suncorp are good at:

-• Lender’s Mortgage Insurance (LMI).
-The bank offers one of the cheapest LMI on the market, allowing you to save heaps of money (we’ll show some examples below).
+- Lender’s Mortgage Insurance (LMI).
+The bank offers one of the more competitive LMI offerings on the market, which can help you save (we’ll show some examples below).
 Suncorp also has a delegated underwriting authority with QBE Mortgage Insurance, which can provide faster approvals and more flexible credit policies.

-• Good deals for business owners and self-employed people: Suncorp has a range of small business products to help business owners and self-employed people with lending and transaction accounts.
-In particular, their Business Essentials products have very low fees and good lending options of up to $3,000,000.
+- Good deals for business owners and self-employed people: Suncorp has a range of small business products to help business owners and self-employed people with lending and transaction accounts.

 The top 5 things Suncorp aren’t so good at: